Health and Temperature Research Group (HTRG): CHSCR SHU

 - Geoff Green: Geoff Green is emeritus professor of urban policy at the Centre for Health and Social Care Research, Sheffield Hallam University in the United Kingdom (UK) and advises the WHO European Healthy Cities Network on Age-Friendly cities and city health development planning.
 His professional life is at the interface of local government and academia, with an interest in ‘upstream’ determinants of public health.

 - Chris Bentley: Chris has a background in public health medicine and was Director of Public Health for South Yorkshire Strategic Health Authority.
 He was also Head of the Health Inequalities National Support Team for the Department of Health.
-Working with public health organisations in the most deprived areas with the poorest health in England, Chris helped them to achieve measureable improvements at population level.
-Chris is now as an independent consultant specialising in population level health improvement, inequalities and the social determinants of health, he has contracts at local, regional and national level, in England and in Wales.
+Working with public health organisations in the most deprived areas with the poorest health in England, Chris helped them to achieve measurable improvements at population level.
+Chris is now as an independent consultant specialising in population-level health improvement, inequalities and the social determinants of health.
+He has contracts at local, regional and national level in England and in Wales.
 He has a Visiting Chair at Sheffield Hallam University

 - National Energy Action